-- The disputed domain name contains "ARCELOR" and "MITTAL" word elements, and it is thus almost identical (i.e. confusingly similar) to Complainant's trademarks: - The addition of the term "BE" (country code for "Belgium") is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business; - The Complainant refers to previous domain name decisions in this regard;
+- The disputed domain name contains "MITTAL" word element, and it is thus almost identical (i.e. confusingly similar) to Complainant's trademarks; - The addition of the generic term "SOLUTION" is not sufficient to escape the finding that the disputed domain name is confusingly similar to Complainant's trademarks as it does not prevent the likelihood of confusion between the disputed domain name and the Complainant, Complainant's trademarks and its business; - The Complainant refers to previous domain name decisions in this regard.